mdn/content/files/en-us/web/api/customelementregistry/index.md

 - {{domxref("CustomElementRegistry.upgrade()")}}
   - : Upgrades a custom element directly, even before it is connected to its shadow root.
 - {{domxref("CustomElementRegistry.whenDefined()")}}
-  - : Returns an empty {{jsxref("Promise", "promise")}} that resolves when a custom element becomes defined with the given name.
+  - : Returns an empty {{jsxref("Promise")}} that resolves when a custom element becomes defined with the given name.
 If such a custom element is already defined, the returned promise is immediately fulfilled.

 ## Examples